 Moreton Hall starts with ‘First Steps Nursery’, our nursery for girls and boys aged one and above.
 Those first steps lead naturally to ‘Moreton First’, our own preparatory school, housed in the unique ‘Toblerone’ building.
 Boys leave us at the age of eleven, girls move through automatically to Moreton Hall at 11+.

-Boarding can begin in Moreton First at the age of eight - full time, flexi-time or occasionally – and this pattern continues throughout Moreton Hall, although the majority of girls board on a full time basis as they move up through the school.
+Boarding can begin in Moreton First at the age of eight - full time or occasionally – and this pattern continues throughout Moreton Hall, although the majority of girls board on a full time basis as they move up through the school.
 By Sixth Form over 90% of girls board.

 Almost all Sixth Formers will go to university where, undoubtedly, they will come to realise that other skills they have acquired here are perhaps just as important as the academic.